Pasolini (2014)

 Cast: |

-Pasolini continues with his work, missing many interviews with journalists.
-He begins a relationship with a boy from the suburbs of Rome, Pino Pelosi, and takes him to a restaurant in the seaside village of Ostia.
-Pasolini wants to be with him in a loving relationship, but the boy gets mad at him, attacking him and some other companions.
-Pasolini is later beaten up and then run over with his own car.
-In the days following, the press says Pasolini’s murder was politically motivated by the police and those whom the poet had always loved and immortalized in his works.
+As he carries on with his work, Pasolini misses numerous interviews with journalists.
+He begins a romantic involvement with Pino Pelosi, a boy from the outskirts of Rome, and takes him to dine in Ostia, a coastal town.
+Although Pasolini desires a loving bond with him, the boy becomes agitated and lashes out at him and their companions.
+Subsequently, Pasolini is physically assaulted and struck by his own vehicle.
+In the following days, media reports suggest that his murder was politically driven by both law enforcement officials and individuals whom the poet had always cherished and immortalized in his pieces.